 11p Gal.Pole; Homeless man’s elbow (limb-joint).
 The galactic polar axle is near the vertical plane.

-The solstice axle places summer between axes 15-1, or Gemini-Taurus, thus spring and the cultural time-frame in Age Pisces-Aquarius, our current Age (since 2016).
+This solstice axle places summer between axes 15-1, analogous to Gemini-Taurus, thus spring and the cultural time-frame is in Age Pisces-Aquarius, our current Age (since 2016, as explained in Furter 2014: Mindprint).
 These markers are confirmed by the types of the two top central characters.
 This transitional framework was slightly ‘prophetic’ for the artist, but works aimed at social reform often find expression in transitional time-frames.

 Structuralist features of expression are universal, and subconscious to artists, architects, builders, crafters and members of any culture.